holycrap872/ucls-ml-ai/CourseMaterial/01_sde_bootcamp/04_til_repo/lesson_plan.md

         - Caution that `git pull` is later
 - Show inspiration
     - https://github.com/jbranchaud/til
+        - Great long term learning technique
+        - Useful whether you go into CS or not
     - Walk through various things
     - How is GitLab similar to GitHub?
 - Show some examples in gitlab